aslavchev/qa-mentorship-program/README.md

 # 🎓 11-Week QA Fundamentals & Process Mastery Program

+✅ **STATUS: COMPLETE** - All 11 weeks of tutorial content now available!

 ## 📚 Program Overview

 Welcome to the **QA Fundamentals Mentoring Program** - an 11-week journey to master QA processes, methodologies, testing types, and test design techniques.
 This program focuses on building **strong QA foundations** before diving into automation.